forrestgrant/simple_si/README.md

 ## Buttons

-You have 3 types of styling for the buttons (secondary).
+You have 3 types of styling for buttons (secondary).
 The default value is `"default"` (that's original).

 * `"default"`
 * `"destructive"`